Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 There’s a lot of information online (and unfortunately, a lot of misinformation) about what causes autism spectrum disorder (ASD).
-At Action Behavior Centers, we’re committed to being a trusted voice in a noisy world.
-We help families sort fact from fiction and offer guidance that’s rooted in science.
+At Action Behavior Centers, we’re committed to being a trusted voice for families navigating those early questions.
+We help sort fact from fiction and offer guidance that’s rooted in science, not fear.

 Autism doesn’t have one single cause.
 Studies show that autism develops from a mix of factors that affect how the brain develops.
 These are called risk factors.
 They don’t cause autism by themselves, but they can make it more likely for a child to receive a diagnosis.